NextronSystems/thor-manual/usage/deployment.rst

 workstation).

 .. hint::
-   You can pair THOR Remote with the :ref:`usage/other-topics:license retrieval` options available within THOR, to make deployment easier.
+   You can pair THOR Remote with the :ref:`usage/deployment:licensing` options available within THOR, to make deployment easier.
+In that case, all licenses are downloaded to the host that runs the initial THOR Remote command.

 Output
 ^^^^^^